Catti-brie: Fictional biography

-When Regis was being chased by Artemis Entreri, Catti-brie was held prisoner by the assassin.
-After the finding of Mithral Hall she discovered Taulmaril the Heartseeker, Gift of Anariel, Sister of Faerûn, in the destroyed Hall of Dumathoin.
-For several years she also carried the sentient blade Khazid'hea otherwise known as "Cutter", the sword that she took from the body of Dantrag Baenre, after defeat and death at the hands of Drizzt.
+The assassin Artemis Entreri was chasing Regis, and Artemis held Catti-brie prisoner.
+After Mithral Hall was found, Catti-Brie discovered the weapon Taulmaril the Heartseeker, Gift of Anariel, Sister of Faerûn, which was lost in the destroyed Hall of Dumathoin.
+Catti-Brie additionally carried the sentient sword Khazid'hea for several years, also known as "Cutter", which she took from Dantrag Baenre, after Drizzt killed him.

 Shortly after beginning her training as a Wizard, Catti-brie was struck by a falling strand of the Weave during the Spellplague.
 Catti-brie's body remained on the material plane, though her mind and spirit is pulled into the plane of existence known as Shadowfell.
 Her patron goddess Mielikki eventually retrieved her spirit but she could not be returned to the world of the living in her state, instead remaining in a pocket dimension created by Mielikki.
 In the 2013 book The Companions, it is revealed that Mielikki offered Catti-brie the choice of being reincarnated as a mortal newborn of the same race and sex as her first mortal form.
 She reemerges as a Bedine tribeswoman named Ruqiah who is born in 1463 DR, long after the original Catti-brie died in 1385 DR.

 Weapons

-In combat, Catti-brie usually supported her friends with Taulmaril and her limitless supply of arrows.
-She was not hesitant about entering melee, however, and would charge into combat with Khazid'hea at the ready, generally confident in her ability to dominate the blade.
-However, she was recently wounded by a giant-thrown boulder during the defense of Mithril Hall from the legions of Obould Many-Arrows.
-This lasting injury has forced her to largely forgo the use of traditional melee weaponry, being physically unable to fight as she once did.
-To compensate, she studies magic under the tutelage of the wizard Alustriel Silverhand.
+Catti-brie used Taulmaril in combat and had a limitless arrow supply.
+She would charge into melee combat armed with Khazid'hea confident that she could dominate the blade.
+She was wounded by a boulder thrown by a giant while defending Mithril Hall from the orc legions of Obould Many-Arrows, and this lasting injury limited her ability to fight using melee weaponry.
+She studies magic under the wizard Alustriel Silverhand.